shaido987/shaido987.github.io/_projects/anomaly_detection.md

 The [competition](https://compete.hexagon-ml.com/practice/competition/39/) considers numerous, highly different, time series from various sources and the task was to detect anomalies in these.
 Univariate time series detection is often highly dataset-dependent and what algorithms will work for a particular dataset is non-obvious.
 The competition and accompanying dataset were released to encourage academia and industry to work towards a more general solution that applies to various anomaly detection scenarios.

 - 250 different time series datasets with highly varied characteristics.
 - Each time series is partitioned into train and test data.
-The train data is guaranteed to not contain any anomalies while the test data has exactly 1 anomaly.
+The train data is guaranteed not to contain any anomalies while the test data has exactly 1 anomaly.
 - Each time series has a single dimension (univariate).
 - No labels are given for the duration of the competition.

 ## Proposed solution

 We applied a set of algorithms, each specialized on a specific type of anomaly (discrete, spike, discord, variance, etc.), in a fixed order until a confident prediction was made.
-Those algorithms that focused on easier anomaly types and those that were more conservative were used first. **Our solution placed 2nd out of 624 teams.** A youtube video is available for a short solution overview: [here](https://www.youtube.com/watch?v=4PdlUcmwWu0).
+Those algorithms that focused on easier anomaly types and those that were more conservative were used first. **Our solution placed 2nd out of 624 teams.** A YouTube video is available for a short solution overview: [here](https://www.youtube.com/watch?v=4PdlUcmwWu0).

 <div class="row">
     <div class="col-sm-5 mt-3 mt-md-0">